-During the London 2012 games, 60GB of data would travel across the network
+During the London 2012 games, 60GB of data would travel across the network in the Olympic Park every second

 3.2 Mobile will be at centre of the World Cup and Olympic Games delivery

 One of the major factors that will shape demand growth will be the 2014 World Cup and the 2016 Olympic Games in Rio.
 These will draw crowds from all over the world and will generate a demand for data, not only related to the events themselves, but also driven by sponsors and by surrounding activities, generating an unprecedented demand for data via the mobile operators.